Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 You may feel your coach training should have given you everything you need to start coaching and that’s fine.

-However, as you begin the coaching and business-building process, you may discover that you either need to fill some gaps or feel the desire to increase your toolbox of resources.
+However, as you begin the coaching journey, you may discover that you either need to fill some gaps or increase your toolbox of life coaching resources and coaching materials.

 The Coaching Tools Company has some fabulous life coaching resources, processes and templates that you can brand to your name.

-I have checked them out and can highly recommend all of them.
-They can really enhance your coaching services and grow your practice.
+I have checked them out and can highly recommend them.
+The toolkits can really enhance your coaching scope and help grow your practice.

 This complete guide to the tools (many of them free) and how to use them will help you choose the tools you will find the most useful in your coaching practice.

-You’ll get to learn coaching skills and strategies that work and come from my 20+ years as a life coach on personal, career and business related issues as well as how to authentically grow your practice.
+You’ll get to learn coaching skills and strategies that have developed from my 20+ years as a life coach on personal, career and business related issues as well as ways to authentically grow your practice.

 To get an overview of the book contents before you purchase from Amazon, check out this summary of the content and get some of the tips.

-Learning how to coach is just the beginning of the journey towards having a successful coaching practice.
-And these days, more and more coaches recognise the need to have an online presence through a website that does its work in attracting clients.
+These days, more and more coaches recognise the need to have an online presence through a website that fulfils its purpose of attracting clients.

-I recommend these specific website-creation resources for life coaches because they are supportive, practically useful and reliable.
-Please be careful you are not taken in by website offers that look good but don’t provide what you need (without a lot of extra investment) to help you to get new clients.
+I recommend these specific website-creation resources for life coaches because they are supportive, practically, useful and reliable.
+Please be careful you are not taken in by website offers that look good and are cheap but don’t provide what you need to help you to get new clients (without a lot of extra investment).

 As a life coach in the 21st century you are more than likely going to want to create a website to showcase who you are, how you coach and all your great client testimonials.

 This is especially true if you are planning to coach nationally or internationally online, rather than just locally.
-I chose Solo Build It! to create this site, Life Coaching Professionally.
+I chose Solo Build It! to create this site, Life Coaching Professionally and my previous coaching site because it met all my needs.

 Of course you can get a basic free website up and running with Wix, Weeby and so on, even Wordpress.
-But with these platforms, you can end up paying a lot of money for all the plug-ins and additional technical help you may you need to make the site really work for you.
+But with these platforms, you can end up paying a lot of money for all the plug-ins and, unless you are really tech savvy, additional technical help you may you need to make the site really work for you.

-If you want everything you need in a “working” website in an easy to use all-in-one-package without spending a fortune, I strongly recommend Solo Build It!
+If you want everything you need in a “working” website in an easy to use all-in-one-package without spending a fortune, I don't hesitate to recommend Solo Build It!

 It has a unique and powerful step-by-step Action Guide for building a business online, design templates, safe hosting, SEO brainstorming facility and a community forum with free support from website experts.